DDP | In-house Training

 IncludesHandbook and certificate

-In-house training: If you have a group of 12 or more staff we can assist you in bringing DDP training to your workplace or community.
+In-house training: If you have a group of 12 or more staff we can arrange DDP training at your workplace.
 Email us.

 Dyadic Developmental Psychotherapy/ Practice (DDP) is an intervention model developed by Dan Hughes, Clinical Psychologist (U.S.A.).
 DDP is family-based and is focused on facilitating the child’s readiness and ability to establish a secure attachment with his/her caregivers.
 It is called Dyadic Developmental Practice both to focus attention on the importance of reciprocity in parenting, caregiving and therapy, and also to draw attention to the fact that abuse, neglect and trauma can seriously impact on the child’s developmental age and stage.
 This intervention is theoretically based on the models of attachment theory and intersubjectivity, and is consistent with the needs of children and young people who have experienced developmental trauma.
 It is an approach that: